balsoft/nixos-fhs-compat/README.md

 # A library that implements support for LSB and FHS in NixOS.

-## :warning: This library is only intended to be used in containers!
-Do not use on NixOS hosts!
+## :warning: This library is only intended to be used in containers.
+Usage on a NixOS host system may result in irreproducibility and prevent you from contributing to nixpkgs.
+Use at your own risk.

 ## TLDR